 According to Francis Chan family is good, but we need to be careful not to make it an idol.
 Chan has a challenge for the church that is guaranteed to hit close to home.
-In the following video, Chan explains a phenomenon he sees in the American church where married couples and parents choose to protect and focus on their own families and forsake the mission of God.
+In the video below, Chan explains a phenomenon he sees in the American church where married couples and parents choose to protect and focus on their own families and forsake the mission of God.

 Francis Chan on the Idol of the Family